go-vela/site/content/templates/tutorials/starlark/anatomy.md

 In order to make Starlark work with Vela's templates functionality we did have to make a few design decisions on behalf of the users.

-### All templates must contain a main that returns the pipeline
+### All templates must contain a "main" function that returns the pipeline

 This is illustrated in the below example with a starlark file that contains a `def main(ctx)` and returns the data structure that is a valid pipeline.